prometheus/test-infra/prombench/docs/eks.md

     -f manifests/cluster-infra
 ```

 - The output will show the ingress IP which will be used to point the domain name to.
-Alternatively you can see it from the GKE/Services tab.
 - Set the `A record` for `<DOMAIN_NAME>` to point to `nginx-ingress-controller` IP address.
 - The services will be accessible at:
   - Grafana :: `http://<DOMAIN_NAME>/grafana`